 Outsourcing arrangements, third party and shared service providers

-When outsourcing or engaging a service provider to deliver a function or activity on behalf of your agency, they will create, receive and manage records relating to that function.
+When outsourcing or engaging a service provider to deliver a function or activity on behalf of your public authority, they will make, receive and manage public records relating to that function.

-These records will be public records and your agency remains responsible for them.
+Your public authority remains responsible for managing any public records that are made, received and managed when outsourcing a function or engaging a service provider.
 You need to ensure you can continue to meet your recordkeeping obligations.

 This applies to outsourcing or service arrangements for core and administrative functions (e.g. recordkeeping, IT, finance, software-as-a-service arrangements).
-Arrangements may be with private organisations including non-government organisations, shared service providers or other government agencies.
+Arrangements may be with private organisations including non-government organisations, shared service providers or other public authorities.

 It also includes public private partnerships and cloud based services and storage.